StarsRail/Cocai/README.md

 The easiest (and perhaps highest-quality) way would be to provide an API key to OpenAI.
 Simply add `OPENAI_API_KEY=sk-...` to a `.env` file in the project root.

-With the absence of an OpenAI API key, the chatbot will default to using [Ollama](https://ollama.com/download), a program that serves LLMs locally.
+With the absence of an OpenAI API key, the chatbot will default to using [Ollama][olm], a program that serves LLMs locally.
 - Ensure that your local Ollama server has already downloaded the `llama3.1` model.
 If you haven't (or aren't sure), run `ollama pull llama3.1`.
 - If you want to use a different model that does not support function-calling, that's also possible.
 Revert [this commit][tc], so that you can use the ReAct paradigm to simulate function-calling capabilities with a purely semantic approach.